We drove into Ljubljana at the tail end of a 2-week road trip in Croatia and Slovenia.

 Ljubljana is one of Europe’s greenest cities and has a car-free, leafy, and laidback historic old town and city center.
 It’s also quite compact with most of its key sights within walking distance.
 If you start early, you can explore Ljubljana in a day.

 Tromostovje (Triple Bridge) and Ljubljanica riverbanks

 Start at the Tromostovje to instantly get a glimpse of what makes Ljubljana so lovable and memorable.
 The bridge connects the city’s historical and medieval town on one bank, and the modern city center on the other.
 From here, you can see the leafy and lively banks of the Ljubljanica River and feel the laidback and playful vibe of the city’s residents and tourists.
 You’ll also get acquainted with the aesthetics of the modernist architect Jože Plečnik, whose beautiful modernist works you’ll see all around Ljubljana.

 Take a stroll along Ljubljanica’s riverbanks.
-From Tromstovje to the Dragon Bridge, you’ll be walking past several Baroque and modern architecture, starting with the Prešeren Square and the distinctive pink Franciscan church.
+From Tromostovje to the Dragon Bridge, you’ll be walking past several Baroque and modern buildings, starting with the Prešeren Square and the distinctive pink Franciscan church.
 You’ll also pass by the Butcher’s Bridge and the Central Market.
-If you want to start your city trek with a filling brunch, check out Kodila Gourmet or EK Bistro.
-For coffee and pastry, Divine and Cacao are excellent spots.

 Once you’ve soaked up the atmosphere along the Ljubljanica riverbanks and fueled up for the day, make your way to the old town.